aldur/aldur.github.io/_posts/2026-02-12-fiber-drops.md

   </small>
 </p>

-Before checking out, I also dumped the bootloader and the firmware (just in case, as neither seems to be available online):
+To wrap things up, I also dumped the bootloader and the firmware (just in case, as neither seems to be available online):

 ```bash
 cat /dev/mtd0 > /tmp/bootloader.bin